-Jahseh Dwayne Ricardo Onfroy (January 23, 1998 June 18, 2018), better known under the stage name XXXTentacion,note was a rapper and singer-songwriter.
+Jahseh Dwayne Ricardo Onfroy (January 23, 1998 – June 18, 2018), better known under the stage name XXXTentacionnote or more colloquially "X", was an American rapper and singer-songwriter.

-Beginning his career in 2013 and releasing collaborative mixtapes and EPs, Onfroy's career didn't start burgeoning until 2017, mainly on the heels of his breakout hit "Look at Me!".
+X began his career in 2013, releasing collaborative mixtapes and EPs, and began gaining major traction in 2017 off the heels of his breakout hit "Look at Me!".
 He began putting out official releases under the Empire label the same year, but a majority of his material was self-released and takes a bit more digging to find.
-His final official work was his second album ?, which debuted at the top of the Billboard 200.
+The last official work he released while alive was his second album ?, which debuted at the top of the Billboard 200.

-Onfroy is arguably more well-known as one of the most controversial rappers of recent years, with a multitude of awry concerts, instances of violence, beef with other rappers (most notably Drake, who he alleged stole the flow from "Look at Me!" for his song "KMT"), and domestic abuse allegations.
-Onfroy was regularly in and out of jail for a variety of different cases; in fact, "Look at Me!" was gaining public traction while he was still in jail, inspiring the fan battle cry of "free X".
+Aside from his strong cult following among a young fanbase, and the mainstream success this eventually brought him, an unavoidable aspect of X's legacy is his status as one of the most controversial rappers of his time.
+A series of domestic abuse allegations, incidents at concerts, instances of repeated violent behavior, and beefs with other rappers (most notably Drake, who X alleged stole his flow from "Look at Me!" for his song "KMT") were continuously attached to his name.
+X was also regularly in and out of jail for a variety of different cases; in fact, "Look at Me!" was gaining popularity while he was still in jail, inspiring the fan battle cry of "free X".

-Discography (Albums in bold.
-An * denotes a posthumous release):
+Albums in bold.
+An asterisk (*) denotes a posthumous release.

 - Ice Hotel [EP] (2014)